 - The rubber cap(s) is in place and replaced when worn.

-Walking aids that are held in place by the arms.
-The patient must have strong shoulders, arms, wrists, and hands.
-At least one leg must be strong enough to bear weight.
-Other requirements include the ability to stand erect and have good balance, and the wearing of sturdy walking shoes.
+Point often overlooked, walking aids that are held in place by the arms.
+As a result, the patient must have strong shoulders, arms, wrists, and hands.
+Another key point, at least one leg must be strong enough to bear weight.
+Finally, other requirements include the ability to stand erect and have good balance, and the wearing of sturdy walking shoes.

 There are three types of crutches:

 - Axillary crutches—made of wood or aluminum and fitted under the arm.